freenas/freenas-docs/userguide/storage.rst

 Choosing a name that will stick out in the logs is recommended, rather than generic names like "data" or "freenas".

-If the underlying disks need to be encrypted as a protection against physical theft, set the :guilabel:`Encryption` option.
+To encrypt data on the underlying disks as a protection against physical theft, set the :guilabel:`Encryption` option.
 A pop-up message shows a reminder to :literal:`Always back up the key!`.
 Without the key, the data on the disks is inaccessible.
 Select :guilabel:`Confirm` then click :guilabel:`I UNDERSTAND`.

 .. warning:: Refer to the warnings in :ref:`Managing Encrypted Pools` before enabling encryption!
-Be aware that this form of encryption will be replaced by OpenZFS native encryption in a future version.
-   Pools created with the current encryption mechanism will need to be backed up and destroyed in order to be recreated with native encryption when it becomes available.

 In the :guilabel:`Available Disks` section, select the disks that will be added to the pool.
-Enter a value to :guilabel:`Filter disks by name` or :guilabel:`Filter disks by capacity` to change the order of displayed disks.
+Enter a value to :guilabel:`Filter disks by name` or
+:guilabel:`Filter disks by capacity` to change the order of displayed disks.

 .. note:: The usable space of each disk in a pool is limited to the